invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureAuditLogsGraph.rst

     - OutputDir is the parameter specifying the output directory.
     - Default: Output\AzureAD

+-Encoding (optional)
+    - Encoding is the parameter specifying the encoding of the JSON output file.
+    - Default: UTF8

 Output
 """"""""""""""""""""""""""
 The output will be saved to the 'AzureAD' directory within the 'Output' directory, with the file name 'AuditlogsGraph.json'.
 Each time an acquisition is performed, the output JSON file will be overwritten.
 Therefore, if you perform multiple acquisitions, the JSON file will only contain the results from the latest acquisition.